 Some students may come to Houston early (between May 16 and August 15) to work in a lab over the summer.
-This is a way to get a head start on picking an advisor during a time when you do not have all of the distractions of course work and teaching assignments.
-During this time you will be paid at the existing stipend rate, which also means that the professor you work for will be paying you.
-In order to do this, you will need an agreement that the particular faculty member is willing and able to support you during this time.
-The Chair of Graduate Studies or department chair can help you find a suitable match if you ask before coming.
+This is a way to get a head start on picking an advisor during a time when the student does not have all of the distractions of course work and teaching assignments.
+During this time the student will be paid at the existing stipend rate, which also means that the professor the student works for will be paying the student.
+In order to do this, the student will need an agreement that the particular faculty member is willing and able to support the student during this time.
+The Chair of Graduate Studies or Department Chair can help the student find a suitable match if the student asks before coming.

-It is important to realize that by working for this faculty member during the summer, neither you nor the professor is committed to a long-term relationship.
-You may find that the science, lab atmosphere, and personality of the professor you have chosen are exactly what you are hoping for in a Ph.D. program.
-On the other hand you may find that some aspect of that lab is not what you had hoped.
-Similarly, the professor may find that you are exactly the kind of intelligent, hard-working student that she/he hopes to recruit, or she/he may not.
-If it works out for both parties, you are on your way to choosing a lab.
-If it doesn't work, you have gained valuable experience and have full, normal time to select an advisor.
+It is important to realize that by working for this faculty member during the summer, neither the student nor the professor is committed to a long-term relationship.
+The student may find that the science, lab atmosphere, and personality of the professor are as desired in a Ph.D. program.
+On the other hand the student may find that some aspect of that lab is not what the student had hoped.
+Similarly, the professor may find that the student is exactly the kind of intelligent, hard-working student that they hope to recruit, or they may not.
+If it works out for both parties, the student is on their way to choosing a lab.
+If it doesn't work, the student gained valuable experience and will have full, normal time to select an advisor.